Skip to main content

 What Is Cracked Tooth Syndrome?

 The condition most commonly affects back teeth, particularly the lower molars, as these bear the greatest force during chewing.
 It can occur in otherwise healthy teeth, and patients of all ages may be affected, though it is more frequently reported in adults over 30.
-For a broader overview of fracture types, see our complete guide to types of tooth fractures.

 Dr Yasha